Josieeee20/T-M_A1/README.md

 ## Exploration and Addressing RQs:

 To explore this topic, a comprehensive analysis of the lowest-rated 100 movies on IBMD can be conducted.
-This involves data collection, categorization, and comparative analysis of various features such as plot complexity, acting quality, production budget, and audience engagement.
+This involves data collection, categorization, and comparative analysis of various features such as plot complexity, acting quality and audience engagement.

 ## Data Requirements:
 Movie Information: Title, release year, genre, duration.